 - Ensure that you will also think about using the spotters, rear-view mirrors, ground guides, and other items that will help you to improve your visibility while you are working in the opposite direction

-- Always think about the limited visibility, and put some extra care when you are operating your forklift in the opposite direction
+- Always think about the limited visibility, and put some extra care when operating your forklift in the opposite direction.

 - Make sure that you will inspect the direction of travel before you start working with your forklift.
 It only means that you need to look at your back when operating in the opposite direction.

-- Always maintain a clearer view in your way of travel
+- Always maintain a clearer view of your way of travel.

 Operating the Forklift on Grades (Decline and/or Incline)

-If you are going to operate or drive your forklift on a grade, expect that various hazards might occur.
+If you are going to operate or drive your forklift on a grade, expect various hazards.
 The following are the hazards that you might experience when you operate or drive your forklift on a grade.
 Keep on reading to know more about it.

 - Falling of loads

-In connection with that, we have created some of the ways that you might do to prevent these hazards from happening in your working place.
+In connection with that, we have created some of the ways you might do to prevent these hazards from happening in your workplace.
 The following are the recommendations and requirements that you should do;

-- Make sure that you will not make your forklift turns while you are driving it on a grade – whether the grade is decline or incline
+- Ensure that you will not make your forklift turns while you are driving it on a grade – whether the grade is decline or incline.

-- When you are going to drive your forklift down a ramp, make sure that you will operate your loaded forklift in the opposite direction with the load upgrade
+- When you drive your forklift down a ramp, make sure that you will operate your loaded forklift in the opposite direction with the load upgrade.

-- When you are going to drive or operate your forklift down a ramp, make sure that you will do it in a forward direction with the load upgrade
+- When you drive or operate your forklift down a ramp, make sure that you will do it in a forward direction with the load upgrade.

 - Make sure that you will not drive your forklift with the load downgrade

-- It is recommended for you to operate your forklift unloaded with the forks reduce
+- It is recommended for you to operate your forklift unloaded with the forks to reduce

 Safe Forklift Travel Practices

-Please be aware that forklifts will also give you some hazardous levels that usually occur when they are being used or operated.
-The following are some of the pose level hazards made by a forklift.
+Please be aware that forklifts will also give you some hazardous levels that usually occur when used or operated.
+The following are some of the pose-level hazards made by a forklift.